W2Wzj/DADA/README.md

 - OfficeHome
 - VisDA

 Please manually download these datasets from the official websites and unzip them to the `./data` folder.
-We have included as supplementary the Office dataset (only Amazon and Webcam available due to submission size constraints).
+We have included as supplementary the Office dataset (only Amazon and Dslr available due to submission size constraints).

 The data structure should look like: